 What to Do if You Suspect Wrongful Termination

-Our team can help you file a complaint with the Equal Employment Opportunity Commission (EEOC), speak with your former employer on your behalf and help you fight for lost wages, emotional distress and other consequences of wrongful termination.
-You worked hard to secure your position with a company, and because of someone’s careless or malicious behavior, you have to start the process over again.
-The good news is you do not have to live with these unfair decisions.
-You can take action against them for justice and financial restitution.
-The team at Gillespie, Shields, Durrant & Goldfarb in Phoenix is ready to help.
+Our team can help you file a complaint with the Equal Employment Opportunity Commission (EEOC), speak with your former employer on your behalf and help you fight for lost wages, emotional distress and other compensatory damages.
+You worked hard to secure your position of employment, and because of someone’s careless or malicious behavior, you now have to start the process over again.
+The good news is you do not have to take unlawful conduct sitting down.
+We can help you hold your former employer accountable for its unlawful activity.
+The team at Gillespie, Shields, Goldfarb & Taylor in Phoenix is ready to help.
 Contact us today to learn more.